Embodied Healing: Trauma-Informed Yoga and Meditation for Sexual Assault Suvivors

 The Breathe Network’s course, Embodied Healing: Trauma-Informed Yoga and Meditation for Sexual Assault Survivors, is co-taught by a team of 16 instructors, all of whom are seasoned professionals in the realms of trauma, psychology, sexual assault, yoga and meditation.
 We have designed this course to be an accessible and empowering way for survivors to embark upon or deepen their healing through sustainable and holistic practices.

-For group or organization course + consulting package, please inquire directly at firstname.lastname@example.org
+Group Enrollment + Consulting Package, please inquire directly at email@example.com

-Note: Equity Pricing/Sliding-Scale Rates are available for this course upon request.
-We will prioritize access for Black, Indigenous, People of Color, LGBTQIA, Disabled and Low Income survivors.
-Please contact Molly at: email@example.com with your request.
+*Equity Pricing is available for this course upon request.
+We will prioritize access for Black, Indigenous, and other Survivors of Color.
+Please contact Molly at: firstname.lastname@example.org with your request.

 Deepen your healing journey with our thoughtfully curated and experiential course on trauma-informed yoga and meditation.